-As if the Russian World Cup wasn’t already controversial enough, it will now also be the first World Cup to utilise video assistant referees (VAR) which has had a tumultuous birth as a series of high-profile cases since its introduction to the Premier League have raised serious question marks.
+As if the Russian World Cup wasn’t already controversial enough, it will now also be the first World Cup to utilise video assistant referees (VAR) which has had a tumultuous birth as a series of high-profile cases since its introduction to the FA Cup has raised serious question marks.
 VAR has already been indicted as antithetical to the game in the eyes of some fans; lumbering and ineffective, it breaks the flow of a dynamic game into an anaesthetising experience as players experience a Kafkaesque nightmare of waiting several tense minutes for the referee to make a judgement.
 Staunch defenders of the footballing tradition such as David Wagner argued that “it kills the emotion in the stadium” (despite recently being a beneficiary of a VAR decision).
 Much like any Apple product, it’s a flashy piece of technology with no substance to offer.

 As hawk-eye shows, such technology can be used effectively provided organisers improve its application…

 Some of the criticism of controversial VAR incidents has been reasonable and legitimate.
 A lot of people ridiculed the lines used to controversially disallow a goal from Juan Mata against Huddersfield, which looked more like a child’s MS Paint drawing than a professional analysis.
 Contrasted with hawk-eye used in tennis or cricket the current technological support available to VAR seems amateur and ill-fitting for such competitions, which have the money to implement better software.
 It can be easy to dismiss VAR in its entirety.
 But, as hawk-eye shows, such technology can be used effectively provided organisers improve its application to reach easily attainable standards.